CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/17-denormalize.md

-# Lab 08b - Implement a data modeling and partitioning strategy for Azure Cosmos DB SQL API
+# Lab 08b - Implement a data modeling and partitioning strategy for Azure Cosmos DB for NoSQL

 ## Lab scenario